 - Pour ½ of the coffee mixture on the bottom of 9X13 inch baking pan.
 Place lady fingers in coffee and Kahlua mixture and turn once

-- Spread pudding mascarpone mixture over cake.
+- Spread creamy mascarpone pudding mixture over cake.
 Pour remaining coffee Kahlua mixture into shallow bowl.
 Dip each lady finger and turn once.

 - Place soaked lady fingers over pudding mixture.
 Spread cherries evenly over lady fingers.